JayWood/content-warning-v3/README.md

 ## Changelog

-### 3.6.6
+### 3.6.
-* Fixed CSS issues for background images and css overrides
+* Fixed CSS issues for background images and css overrides6

 ### 3.6.5
 * Zero day ( 0 ) cookies should use sessions instead of NOT setting the cookie.
 [Issue #29](https://github.com/JayWood/content-warning-v3/issues/29)